-This Table shows the lower and upper limits of the cumulative percentage as the values in the brackets.
-So, at one year the cumulative percentage is 1.0, and is the calculated mean (or average) from the upper limit of 1.1 and the lower limit of 1.0.
+This Table shows the values in the brackets, as the lower and upper limits of the cumulative percentage.
+So, at one year the cumulative percentage is 1.0, and is the calculated mean from the upper limit of 1.1 and the lower limit of 1.0.